ashkan-pirmani/FederatedPy/README.md

 Docker version 19.03, build c97c6d6
 ```

+if you could run this command it means that you could install the docker successfully!

 Build
 -----------
-Pull the latest Docker Image ( you can find the command in the docker page)
+Pull the latest Docker Image (you can find the command in the docker page)

 ```
 docker pull ashkanpirmani/federated-py
 ```

 Run
 -----------